-How does Coronavirus affect fertility and pregnancy?
+How does coronavirus affect fertility and pregnancy?

-What happens if I become pregnant while ill with Coronavirus?
+What happens if I become pregnant while ill with coronavirus?

-Does Coronavirus affect eggs?
+Does coronavirus affect eggs?

 What else should infertility patients do during this pandemic?

-Infertility is a life crisis and extremely stressful.
+Infertility can be extremely stressful for some.
 Undergoing care for infertility should not be.
-We at Fertility Centers of New England understand and are here to help you every step of the way.
-Maintaining calm together with a good measure of common sense following the guidelines provided in coronavirus.gov will see you through.
+We at Fertility Centers of New England are here to help you every step of the way on your journey to parenthood.
+Maintaining calm together with a good measure of common sense in following the guidelines provided in coronavirus.gov will see you through.